jacobzamoraa/CIs106-JacobZamora/README.md

 ## Assignment 5
 In session 5, I learned how to create a function to make programming easier instead of typing in the same equation every time, I learned how to make a short cut using function.
 I would type in the function name and it would already have the equation saved into it rather than me typing the equation everytime I use it.
 I had a hard time how to figure out how to properly use functions in Flowgorithm.
 After watching a video that the professor prived to us in Blackboard it helped me much more in understanding the process of making a function.
 This helps in every day life because it creates short cuts.

+## Assignment 6
+In session 6, I learned how to add functions into Python without using Flowgorithm.
+I also learned that if you add a ';' after a sentence it automatically drops you down a line and indents it for you.
+Functions are a good way to tell the user what to do without having to type in each problem on by one because it is already there.
+It makes it faster and easier.
+How you can use functions in the real world is if you are an engineer of any kind, it makes your job faster and easier.
+It also allows for easier and better understanding of what you are doing using short cuts instead of having to do the same thing everyday all the time.